 DC’s sports teams are a blast to cheer for, any time of the year.

 See superstars like Juan Soto, Max Scherzer and Anthony Rendon at the state-of-the-art Nationals Park in Capitol Riverfront.
 The stadium offers up magnificent views of the Capitol dome and Washington Monument along with one of the National League’s most exciting teams.
 Don’t miss the famous Presidents Race, which happens between the top and bottom of every fourth inning.
 Make sure to check the promotional schedule before buying your tickets - there’s always something fun happening at the ballpark.

 Did you know that D.C.
 United is one of the most successful soccer teams in the country?
-Catch a game at the brand new Audi Field and see why.
+Catch a game at the state-of-the-art Audi Field and see why.
 Winners of four MLS Cups, the squad takes the field from March through October.
 Extra points if you sit in the particularly boisterous “Screamin’ Eagles” fan club section.